andrewtrandev/T2A1/README.md

 f.
 Identify the relationships and associations between the entities you have identified in part (e)
 ```

-* Users can have zero or many listings
+* Users have zero or many listings
-* Users can have zero or many ratings
+* Users have zero or many ratings
-* Users can have zero or many messages
+* Users have zero or many messages
-* Users can have zero or many listings on their watchlist
+* Users have zero or many listings on their watchlist
-* Users can have only 1 contact details
+* Users have only one contact details

-- Listings can only have 1 category
+- Listings only have 1 Product Category
-- Listings can only have one user (in the case of creation)
+- Listings only belong to one User
-- Listings can only have one contact details
+- Listings only have one contact details
+- Listings can belong to zero or many watchlists

-* Messages can only have one user
+* Messages only belong to one user

-* Ratings can only have one user
+* Ratings only belong to one user

-* Product Categories can have zero or many listings
+* Product Categories have zero or many listings

+- Contact details can only have one user
+- Contact details can belong to zero or many listings

+* Watchlist can belong to one user
+* Watchlist can have zero or many listings

 ---